 Most new development in the City is subject to a design review process which is intended to ensure that it preserves and enhances the aesthetic character of its setting.
+This Element and the City's recently adopted Citywide Design Guidelines assist property owners, business owners, and developers to design projects which fit with the City.
+This element and the Citywide Design Guidelines also assist decision-makers with the evaluation of proposed development.
 Compliance with the Citywide Design Guidelines is the basis for Design Review approval.
 While the Guidelines are flexible in order to encourage innovative and creative designs, they do include many requirements that are qualitative statements rather than quantitative standards.
 There are many acceptable ways to meet each of the Guidelines.